WHAT IS AN OAK TREE ITCH MITE? ^

 One quart of Cyonara can treat up to 1/2 acre of trees and should be applied in April, June and the end of August.
 Just hook it to your hose and spray up as high as you can reach.
 Most midges will attempt to lay their eggs in the 10-20 foot range and even if your tree is too tall to reach it all, the treatment will still actively repel them from the area above.

 For large lots or if you expect to be using more than 1-2 quarts of Cyonara per season, CYONARA CONCENTRATE is more efficient.
 Add 1 oz in our 20 GALLON HOSE END SPRAYER and fill the sprayer with water.
 Next, hook it to your garden hose and spray away.
 It will take 20 gallons of water to spray out the contents which is enough for up to 1/4 acre of trees.

-Any good hose end sprayer can be used to make the treatments; our sprayer below will require 1 oz of Cyonara and then 31 oz of water.
+Any good hose end sprayer can be used to make the treatments; our sprayer below will require 1 oz of Cyonara and then 31 oz of water (the holding tank for the sprayer is 32 oz).
 This will create a tank full with enough material to spray up to 1/4 acre of trees.